runeandre/slipstream_windows_updates/README.md

 Slipstreaming Windows 10 and 11 updates and producing a bootable ISO should also be possible, but not tested yet.

+# Guide

+## Windows 7

+1. [Download these scripts](https://github.com/runeandre/slipstream_windows_updates/archive/refs/heads/main.zip), extract the scripts into a folder and open that folder.
+2. Get a Windows 7 ISO, put it into the scripts folder (you opened above), and rename the Windows ISO file to "Windows.iso".
+<br>More info below about this.
+3. Download the Windows updates you want to integrate into the Windows ISO.
+<br>You can use the following scripts to download all the Windows 7 updates until January 2020 into the correct folders, use the one that matches your ISOs architecture.
+- "<b>Download Windows 7 x64 Updates.bat</b>"
+- "<b>Download Windows 7 x86 Updates.bat</b>"
+<br>(x64 = 64-bit / x86 = 32-bit)
+4. Any files or folders put in the "<b>Copy To ISO</b>" folder will be added to the root of the new Windows ISO file.
+5. Script Requirements:
+- Windows with Powershell (made and tested in Windows 11)
+- [DISM](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism) (Should come with Windows)
+- [Oscdimg](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/oscdimg-command-line-options) (Auto installed by the script if missing)
+- Enough free HDD space
+- Enough time!!! (the script can take multiple hours to complete)
+6. Run the "<b>Update ISO.bat</b>" to create a updated Windows 7 ISO file.
+<br>- The "Windows.iso" file is NOT updated.
+<br>- A new Windows ISO file is created, and the filename is specified when the script is finished.
+<br>- It checks if Service Pack 1 is already installed on the "Windows.iso" file, and skips adding it if "Windows.iso" already has it integrated.

 # Required files

 ## Windows 7